Sleep and Brain Health: How Quality Sleep Enhances Cognitive Function

 The first stage of sleep is light sleep, which acts as a transition from wakefulness to deeper sleep.

 At this stage, noise or disturbances may easily wake you up.
-As you progress to the second stage, your body temperature decreases slightly, your heart rate slows down, and your show patterns of deeper relaxation.
+As you progress to the second stage, your body temperature decreases slightly, your heart rate slows down, and your brainwaves show patterns of deeper relaxation.

 Stages three and four are known as deep or slow-wave sleep (SWS), essential for physical restoration and growth.